i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Key and tag set ID numbers are used to identify keys and tag sets.
 Key IDs are used in NextKey blocks to identify the key sent or used.
 Tag set IDs are used (with the message number) in ACK blocks to identify the message being acked.
-Both key and tag set ids apply to the tag sets for a single direction.
+Both key and tag set IDs apply to the tag sets for a single direction.
+Key and tag set ID numbers must be sequential.

 In the first tag sets used for a session in each direction, the tag set ID is 0.
 No NextKey blocks have been sent, so there are no key IDs.